Build your leading voice.

 Perspective

-• Be open to listen
+• Be open to listening.

-• Be willing to support
+• Be willing to support others.

-• Build trust and loyalty
+• Build trust and loyalty through consistency.

 Compassionate Leadership Is Necessary — but Not Sufficient, Harvard Business Review